-LATEST NEWS January 6, 2021 - Seeing domestic violence through anoth HOME / CE ARTICLES / EDUCATION / TECHNOLOGY / GEROPSYCHOLOGISTS FIND SUCCESS.
-SATISFACTION WITH ALL MANNER OF ONLINE TRAINING
+LATEST NEWS January 6, 2021 - Pandemic spurs interest in walk-and HOME / CE ARTICLES / EDUCATION / TECHNOLOGY / GEROPSYCHOLOGISTS FIND SUCCESS, SATISFACTION WITH ALL MANNER OF ONLINE TRAINING

 Geropsychologists find success, satisfaction with all manner of online training By Paula Hartman-Stein, Ph.D.
 January 5, 2021 While many psychologists who provide behavioral health services to older adults are bemoaning 2021 Medicare cuts, online gero-entrepreneurs are helping older adults, family caregivers and staff in long-term care in locations around the world and getting paid for their expertise - with no dependence on insurance and without leaving home.
-Training webinars conducted through Zoom, podcasts, blogs, monthly memberships, YouTube videos and sales of products through websites have become online platforms for innovative geropsychologists.
-On March 13, applied gerontologist, Cameron Camp, Ph.D. director of research and devolution of the Contact for Applied Bossach in Dementia in Sold several days of it "That was my last plane trip for business.
+Training webinars conducted through Zoom, podcasts, blogs, monthly memberships, You Tube videos and sales of products through websites have become online platforms for innovative geropsychologists.
+On March 13, applied gerontologist, Cameron Camp, Ph.D. director of research and development at the Center for Applied Research in Dementia in Solon, Ohio, arrived in a Cleveland airport after conducting several days of in-person training for staff in long-term care facilities in Missoula, Mont.
+"That was my last plane trip for business.
 I cancelled a training in France scheduled three weeks later.
 If I hadn't done so, I might still be in Europe due to Covid travel restrictions," he said.
 After that, Camp said his online training presence accelerated.